 That can be a big headache for some though - if you’re an American Hulu subscriber trying to watch your content abroad, or someone who lives elsewhere but wants to watch the latest Hulu original shows like The Handmaid’s Tale or Castle Rock as they’re released, the service’s geo-blocking can make it almost impossible.

 Almost impossible, but not quite.
-There is a way to watch Hulu abroad, whether you want to stream live TV (finally now featuring an actual live TV guide) or catch up on shows or movies, just as you can watch US Netflix, HBO or BBC iPlayer from anywhere in the world.
+There is a way to watch Hulu abroad, whether you want to stream live TV or catch up on shows or movies, just as you can watch US Netflix, HBO, BBC iPlayer or The Criterion Channel from anywhere in the world.
 Here’s how.

 Of course, there’s a disclaimer: this is against Hulu’s terms of service, as it violates the platform’s content licensing agreements.
 Proceed at your own risk.